tedlee21/TheraPet/README.md

 - As a user, I want to be able to set my name to my profile
 - As a user, I want to be able to select the type of pet I want
 - As a user, I want to be able to name my pet
-- As a user, I want to be able to navigate between menus of what I want to do with my pet
+- As a user, I want to be able to choose between buttons of what I want to do with my pet
 - As a user, I want to be able to earn coins to add to my balance
-- As a user, I want to be able to buy food for my pet and store it in my inventory (multiple Xs to Y)
+- As a user, I want to be able to buy food for my pet and have it be stored in my inventory (multiple Xs to Y)
 - As a user, I want to be able to play with my pet
 - As a user, I want to be able to see different results when playing with a ball with different types of pets
 - As a user, I want to be able to feed my pet food from my inventory